A WordPress change loop that keeps your live theme safe.

 Merge after review

 The worktree becomes a file-by-file review surface.
-Main changes only after approval.
+Main changes only after approval, then the worktree is removed.

 The agent sees a task boundary, not an open-ended admin.